-Note: All wildlife deserves our respect, and can be dangerous.
-An experienced guide can provide you with opportunities for safer viewing.
+All wildlife deserves our respect and can be dangerous.
+An experienced guide can provide you with opportunities for safer viewing, and will always help keep you safe.
 Please act responsibly if you encounter wildlife, and try to avoid disturbing their natural behavior when you view them.
-Northwest Montana contains areas of natural wilderness, such as Glacier National Park, that provide the required habitat for a wide array of flora and fauna.
+Northwest Montana contains areas of natural wilderness, including Glacier National Park, that provide the required habitat for a wide array of flora and fauna.
 Many of these species are hard to find, or have been exterminated from other parts of the country.
-Here is an overview of some of the wildlife that calls this area home in this beautiful protected part of the U.S.A.
+Here is an overview of what you can expect for Glacier National Park area wildlife viewing.

 Yellowish-white fur; beard about 5″ (12 cm) long.
 Eyes, nose, hooves, and horns black.
 Backward-curving, dagger-like horns, to 12″ (30 cm) long in male, 9″ (23 cm) in female.
 Juvenile has brown hairs along back.
 Female smaller than male.